dhbw-elysium/elysium/readme.md

 ## Requirements

+The elysium application uses the laravel framework, so make shure your server fulfills its requirements (look at laravels documentation).
-The elysium application needs the following php extensions enabled (which are usually disabled on a windows xampp installation):
+Check that following php extensions are enabled (which are usually disabled on a windows xampp installation):

 * php_openssl
 * php_fileinfo